perrie85/deloitte-case-study/README.md

 php artisan migrate
 ```

-- While you are still connected to your application service via sh, run the command below to generate products.
+- While you are still connected to your application service via sh, run the command below to generate categories and products.
 ```
  php artisan db:seed
 ```